kobeeraveendran/cap6307_text-mining/HW3/README.md

 ### Install PyROUGE

-My workspace is in Ubuntu 18.04, so I more or less followed the instructions listed [here](https://stackoverflow.com/a/57686103/9464919).
+My workspace is Ubuntu 18.04, so I more or less followed the instructions listed [here](https://stackoverflow.com/a/57686103/9464919).

+If you're on Windows instead, see the instructions listed [here](https://stackoverflow.com/a/47045437/9464919) (note: I have not managed to test this on Windows, so using WSL is recommended if this method fails).

-A quick overview of the steps/commands used are:
+A quick overview of the steps/commands I used are:

 1. Install `pyrouge` from source at it's official repository: